 The short version

-- Predictive maintenance cuts costs significantly - IoT sensor prices have dropped to well under a dollar per unit, making systems that save 8-12% over preventive maintenance affordable for mid-sized properties
+- Predictive maintenance cuts costs.
+IoT sensor prices have dropped to well under a dollar per unit, making systems that save 8-12% over preventive maintenance affordable for mid-sized properties

 AI valuating properties gets all the attention.

 I get the appeal.
 Automated valuation models sound perfect: instant property values, no appraiser fees, faster closings.
 The AI real estate market has grown into the hundreds of billions and is projected to triple within a few years.
-But the hype has created a massive mismatch between what people expect AI to do in real estate and what it actually does well.
+But the hype has created massive scope creep between what people expect AI to do in real estate and what it actually does well.

 The adoption gap is real: 75% of U.S. brokerages now use AI tools, yet only 5% of commercial real estate firms have achieved their AI program goals.
 The companies actually seeing ROI aren’t the ones automating appraisals.
 They’re automating tenant screening, predicting HVAC failures, and processing lease documents in minutes instead of hours.